clangstonhinton/deep-learning-challenge/README.md

   - The data were preprocessed and split into labels (the predicted target value of "IS_SUCCESSFUL") and features (remaining columns).
   - The EIN and NAME colums were removed from the input data as these data were not viewed as targets nor features.
   - For APPLICATION_TYPE and CLASSIFICATION feature columns which have more than 10 unique values, a cutoff point to bin "rare" categorical variables into an "other" category was determine.
 APPLICATION_TYPE values were cutoff at 500 and CLASSIFICATION values were cut off at 300.

-# Choose a cutoff value and create a list of classifications to replace with 'Other'
-  - The data were split into training and testing sets using scikit learn train_test_split function.
+  - The data were split into training and testing sets using scikit learn train_test_split function and scaled using StandardScaler.
  2. Original Model Run:  Original Neural Network model was compiled, traned and evaluated for accuracy.
-    - # of neurons
-    - # of hidden layers
-    - activation functions
-    - # of epochs
+    - Hidden Layers = 2
+    - Number of Nodes in Hidden Layers = 32 nodes each
+    - Hidden Layer Activation Function = relu
+    - Batch Size = 32
-    - optimizer
+    - Epochs = 30
+    - Model Optimizer = adam
  3. Optimizing the Model
   - Were you able to achieve the target model performance?
     - What steps did you take in your attempts to increase model performance?